 The severity of the symptoms and the underlying reason determine how to treat joint pain and cracking.
 Standard treatment options include:

-• Medications: NSAIDs like naproxen and ibuprofen can help alleviate inflammation and pain linked to joint diseases like arthritis.
-In more severe cases, corticosteroids or disease-modifying antirheumatic drugs (DMARDs) may be prescribed.
+- Medications: NSAIDs like naproxen and ibuprofen can help alleviate inflammation and pain linked to joint diseases like arthritis.
+In more severe cases, corticosteroids, disease-modifying antirheumatic drugs (DMARDs), and supplements may be prescribed.

-• Physical therapy: A physical therapist can enhance joint function and flexibility by implementing a tailored exercise program to strengthen muscles around injured joints.
-Stretching, range-of-motion exercises, and weight training may be part of this.
+- Physical therapy: A physical therapist can enhance joint function and flexibility by implementing a tailored exercise program to strengthen muscles around injured joints.
+This program may include stretching, range-of-motion exercises, and weight training.

-• Lifestyle changes: Certain lifestyle modifications can help alleviate joint pain and improve joint health.
-Maintaining a healthy weight, practising good posture, and avoiding activities that exacerbate symptoms can help reduce stress and minimize strain.
+- Lifestyle changes: Certain lifestyle modifications can help alleviate joint pain and improve joint health.
+Maintaining a healthy weight, practicing good posture, and avoiding activities that exacerbate symptoms can help reduce stress and minimize strain.

 Home Remedies